 Quad9 has many valuable key features.
 Some of the most useful ones include:

-Cisco Umbrella is ranked 1st in Internet Security with 42 reviews while Quad9 is ranked 6th in Internet Security with 1 review.
-Cisco Umbrella is rated 8.6, while Quad9 is rated 7.0.
-The top reviewer of Cisco Umbrella writes "Works exactly how it's supposed to and gives confidence that when our laptops leave the building, they are protected as if they were behind our firewall".
-On the other hand, the top reviewer of Quad9 writes "No maintenance required, free service, but more free features would help".
-Cisco Umbrella is most compared with Zscaler Internet Access, Microsoft Defender for Cloud Apps, Palo Alto Networks DNS Security, Infoblox Advanced DNS Protection and Fortinet FortiGate SWG, whereas Quad9 is most compared with Cloudflare DNS, Google Cloud DNS, Neustar UltraDNS, Zscaler Internet Access and Verisign Public DNS.
+Cisco Umbrella is ranked 1st in Internet Security with 48 reviews while Quad9 is ranked 6th in Internet Security with 2 reviews.
+Cisco Umbrella is rated 8.8, while Quad9 is rated 6.0.
+The top reviewer of Cisco Umbrella writes "We can see all of our locations in one place and only have to make changes once for all our locations".
+On the other hand, the top reviewer of Quad9 writes "It's easy to use and set up, but I've faced performance problems ".
+Cisco Umbrella is most compared with Zscaler Internet Access, Microsoft Defender for Cloud Apps, Palo Alto Networks DNS Security, Prisma Access by Palo Alto Networks and Zscaler SASE, whereas Quad9 is most compared with Cloudflare DNS, Google Cloud DNS, Neustar UltraDNS, Verisign Public DNS and Hurricane Electric Free DNS.

 See our list of best Internet Security vendors.